ZERARKAH/Amazon_coupons/README.md

 - Additionally, factors such as going to cheap restaurants more than 4 times a month and having an income less than 50K may also influence the acceptance rate of bar coupons, but the effect is less pronounced compared to the factors listed above.

 *************************************
+  ## 2- Investigating the coffee house and determine the characteristics of passengers who accept these coupons

 The differences between customers who did and did not accept the coupons:

 we can now provide a more comprehensive overview of the differences between customers who accepted coupons and those who didn't: